-All students completing the Bachelor of Science degree in Health and Human Performance must complete the Core classes, program requirements, and at least one area of concentration, and appropriate related and supporting courses.
+Degree Requirements: All students completing the Bachelor of Science degree in Health and Human Performance must complete the Core classes, program requirements, and at least one area of concentration, and appropriate related and supporting courses.
 A minimum of 123 hours with an overall GPA of 2.25 is required.
-Only one "D" will be accepted in SPAD or HSS course(s).
+No "D's" will be accepted in HSS courses.

-University-wide General Education requirements 34
+Туре Total University-wide General Education requirements 34